VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 ## Skip caching of some of the queries based on their results

-To skip caching some of the system's queries based on their results when you are putting the whole system in cache, set the `SkipCachingResults` predicate:
+To skip caching some of the system's queries based on their results, set the `SkipCachingResults` predicate:

 ```csharp
 namespace EFCoreSecondLevelCacheInterceptor.AspNetCoreSample